 10-Day Southern Spain Itinerary – Best of Andalusia

-The coastline of Andalusia is stunning, with the Costa del Sol being a favorite for beachgoers.
-Malaga, the main city, gives you a taste of the region’s culture, but it’s when you head inland that you truly experience the heart of Andalusia.
+The coastline here is no slouch either.
+The Costa del Sol is a magnet for beach lovers, while Malaga, the capital of the coast, gives you a taste of the region’s modern culture.
+Still, it’s when you head inland that you truly experience the heart of Andalusia.

 This 10-day itinerary will take you on a loop around the region, giving you the option to choose where to stay and enjoy day trips while exploring the best of Andalusia.